caspar000/dndgatsby/src/content/logss/session-1/index.md

 set out on the road with the cart the next day, while Gungren and the knight named Sildar left the city the previous morning.

-When inspecting the cart, the stable owner Milo Goodbarrel, asked Nydian to send his regards to a woman named Qelline Alderleaf at the Alderleaf farm in the village Org.
-He did so, finding out more about the relationship between these two and securing free lodging and food for the entire party.
+When inspecting the cart, the stable owner <a href="/lore/port-of-lua">Milo Goodbarrel</a>, asked Nydian to send his regards to a woman named
+<a href="/lore/village-org">Qelline Alderleaf</a> at the Alderleaf farm in the village Org.
+He did so, finding out more about the relationship
+between these two and securing free lodging and food for the entire party.
 Germand has charmed Qelline with his pretty face and buldging muscles.
 Badri bought some Maionezi and put all of the cart supplies into the bag of holding that he previously crafted for such an occasion.
 Ralts tried to steal 5 silver coins from Morgan, awakening him